 Individuals at the Center of an Ecosystem

 As many investors know, some of the best deals come through referrals.
 To get good proprietary deals, you must know someone who is in a good position to make those introductions.
 Identifying such people is outside the scope of this article.
 But we believe the real differentiator is what you do after you’ve first met them.
-It is a reasonably straightforward process to form meaningful and authentic relationships with other professionals.
-In broad strokes, you should follow this process:
+It is a reasonably straightforward process to form meaningful and authentic relationships with other professionals and organizations like startup accelerators, etc. In broad strokes, you should follow this process:

 - Form an interaction cadence.
 Use email, social media, texts, etc.